Inflectra/rapise-documentation/docs/Guide/vstest.md

         configuration: '$(BuildConfiguration)'
     ```

-Make sure that path to custom test set adapters is set to
+Make sure that the path to custom test adapters is set to

 ```
 $(Build.Repository.LocalPath)\Rapise.TestAdapter.$(RapiseTestAdapterVersion)\lib\net472
 ```

-Specify patterns to search for `*.sstest` files in the **test files** section (`testAssemblyVer2` in YAML).
+Specify patterns to search for `*.sstest` files in the **Test files** section (`testAssemblyVer2` in YAML).

-If you added Visual Studio Test Platform Installer task on the previous step do not forget to set **Test platform version** to `Installed by Tools Installer` (`vsTestVersion: toolsInstaller` in YAML).
+If you added the Visual Studio Test Platform Installer task in the previous step, do not forget to set the **Test platform version** to `Installed by Tools Installer` (`vsTestVersion: toolsInstaller` in YAML).

 !!! tip
-    Rapise.TestAdapter also supports filtering, parameters and .runsettings files (specified via Visual Studio Test task options).
+    Rapise.TestAdapter also supports filtering, parameters, and .runsettings files (specified via Visual Studio Test task options).

 #### Test Filter Criteria

-Rapise.TestAdapter supports [filter criteria](https://github.com/Microsoft/vstest-docs/blob/master/docs/filter.md) based on FullyQualifiedName test property (equals to  *.sstest file name).
-To specify a filter set `testFiltercriteria` in YAML or `Test filter criteria` in the Classic UI task editor.
+Rapise.TestAdapter supports [filter criteria](https://github.com/Microsoft/vstest-docs/blob/master/docs/filter.md) based on the `FullyQualifiedName` test property (which equals the *.sstest file name).
+To specify a filter, set `testFiltercriteria` in YAML or `Test filter criteria` in the Classic UI task editor.

 Example: